gaetanserre/gaetanserre/README.md

   *May - August 2022*
   **Supervisor:** Isabelle Guyon

-  Organization of a reinforcement learning and electrical network challenge in partnership with Réseau de Transport d'Électricité.
+  Organization of the new edition of Learning to Run a Power Network, a challenge joining reinforcement learning and electrical network in partnership with Réseau de Transport d'Électricité.
 Creation of baseline agent merging RL and expert rules to stimulate the participants.
 I submitted a <a target="_blank" href="https://arxiv.org/abs/2207.10330">paper</a> to IEEE SSCI as principal author & presented this edition at the IEEE WCCI conference.

 + #### <a  target="_blank" href="https://www.inria.fr/">Inria</a> \& <a  target="_blank" href="https://lmf.cnrs.fr/">LMF</a>
   *May - June 2021*